istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 ## Validate the installation

-Confirm the Istio ingress gateway is running on `remote_cluster`.
+Confirm that the Istio ingress gateway is now running on the remote cluster.

 {{< text bash >}}
 $ kubectl get pod -l app=istio-ingressgateway -n external-istiod --context="${CTX_REMOTE_CLUSTER}"
 {{< /text >}}

-Deploy the `helloworld` sample to the `remote_cluster`.
+Deploy the `helloworld` sample to the remote cluster.
 Wait a few seconds for the `helloworld` pods to be running with sidecars injected.

 {{< text bash >}}
 $ kubectl label namespace default istio-injection=enabled --context="${CTX_REMOTE_CLUSTER}"